...

 Are detox drinks for cocaine effective?

-What to look for in the best cocaine detox?
+What should I look for in a cocaine detox program?

 Will cocaine detox cure me of my addiction?